Jan

 When the Money Isn’t in the List: The Case Against Freebies

 This is a guest post written by Susan Daffron.
 Susan owns a book publishing and consulting company called Logical Expressions, Inc. and spends most of her time writing, laying out books in InDesign, or taking her five dogs out for romps in the forest.
-Susan also teaches people how to write and publish profitable, client-attracting books at SelfPubU and puts on the Self-Publishers Online conference every May.
+Susan also teaches people how to write and publish profitable, client-attracting books.

 The other day, I did something that almost everyone in the online marketing/solopreneur realm says you shouldn’t do: I killed the email lists that I have spent the last three or four years building.